-Data Retention
+DATA RETENTION

-- 1. All BWC data shall be retained for a minimum period of 90days.
-There are no expectations for erroneously recorded or non-evidentiary data. - Data documenting the discharge of a firearm by a peace officer in the course of duty, other than for training or the killing of any animal that is sick, injured, or dangerous, must be maintained for a minimum period of one year. - 3.
-Certain kinds of BWC data must be retained for six years: - a.
-Data that documents the use of deadly force by a peace officer, or force of a sufficient type or degree to require a use of force report or supervisor review. - b.
-Data documenting circumstances that have given rise to a formal complaint against an officer. - 4.
-Other data having evidentiary value shall be retained for the period specified in the Records Retention Schedule.
-When a particular recording is subject to multiple retention periods, it shall be maintained for the longest applicable period. - 5.
-Subject to Part F (below), all other BWC forage that is classified as "ICR/Other or Squad Check" or is not maintained for training shall be destroyed after 90 days. - 6.
-Upon written request by a BWC data subject, the agency shall retain a recording pertaining to that subject for an additional time period requested by the subject for up to 180 days.
-The agency will notify the requestor at the time of the request that the data will then be destroyed unless a new written request is received. - 7.
-The department shall maintain an inventory of BWC recordings having evidentiary value. - 8.
-The department will post this policy and a link to the Record Retention schedule on the city website.
+•All BWC data shall be retained for a minimum period of 90 days.
+There are no expectations for erroneously recorded or non-evidentiary data.

+•Data documenting the discharge of a firearm by a peace officer in the course of duty, other than for training or the killing of any sick, injured, or dangerous animal, must be maintained for a minimum of one year.

+•Certain kinds of BWC data must be retained for six years:

+• Data that documents the use of deadly force by a peace officer or force of a sufficient type of degree requires a Use of Force Report or supervisor review.

+• Data documenting circumstances that have given rise to a formal complaint against an officer.

+•Other evidentiary data shall be retained for the period specified in the Records Retention Schedule.
+When a particular recording is subject to multiple retention periods, it shall be maintained for the longest applicable period.

+•Subject to Part F (below), all other BWC footage that is classified as "ICR/Other or Squad Check" or is not maintained for training shall be destroyed after 90 days.

+•Upon written request by a BWC data subject, the agency shall retain a recording pertaining to that subject for an additional time period requested by the subject for up to 180 days.
+The agency will notify the requestor at the time of the request that the data will be destroyed unless a new written request is received.

-Compliance
+•The department shall maintain an inventory of BWC recordings having evidentiary value.

+•The department will post this policy and a link to the Record Retention schedule on the city website.

+COMPLIANCE